 James Hart, then the music minister of Grace Episcopal Church in Orange Park, Florida, committed the use of their church campus for the school.
 Hart made the appropriate connections in the state of Florida, and the Institute for Worship Studies was established as an authorized non-profit school in the state of Florida through membership in the Florida Council of Private Colleges, a state-approved educational association.

 The Institute for Worship Studies opened with its first class of twenty Doctor of Worship Studies (D.W.S.) students in June of 1999.
 The Master of Worship Studies (M.W.S.) program began in 2002.
-Since its inception the school has steadily grown and has graduated 303 students as of June 2011.
+In 2010, IWS was granted Accredited Status by the the Commission on Accreditation of the Association for Biblical Higher Education (ABHE).
+In 2015, IWS relocated to the campus of Hendricks Avenue Baptist Church in nearby Jacksonville, FL.